egrivel/vacationblog/documentation/authorization.md

 The vacation blog maintains a set of users and their access levels.
 There are three levels of user access defined:

+ - *Guest*: someone visiting the blog but did not identify themselves (log in).
+Guests can view the site but not make any changes.
  - *Normal user*: most users fall in this category.
 Normal users can comment on entries, but can not create entries themselves.
- - *Contributor*: users who can not only leave comments but also create new blog entries.
- - *Administrator*: users who can administer the site, including administring trips and users and moderating the entries and comments.
+ - *Administrator*: users who can administer the site, including administring trips and users.
+The administrator is *not* automatically a contributor on any particular trip.

+In addition, each trip identifies one or more users as *contributors*.
+The contributor can create new blog entries (for that trip) and can moderate comments on that trip.

 ## Public Access